Unix (NFS) Shares

 If you receive an error "RPC: Program not registered", upgrade to the latest version of FreeNAS® and restart the NFS service after the upgrade in order to clear the NFS cache.

-If your clients are receiving "reverse DNS" or timeout errors, add an entry for the IP address of the FreeNAS® system in the "Host name database" field of Network → Global Configuration.
+If your clients are receiving "reverse DNS" errors, add an entry for the IP address of the FreeNAS® system in the "Host name database" field of Network → Global Configuration.

 If the client receives timeout errors when trying to mount the share, add the IP address and hostname of the client to the "Host name data base" field of Network → Global Configuration.